-You may have heard the title of this article before.
-I remember hearing it on the radio when I was in high school.
+I remember hearing the title of this article on the radio when I was in high school.
 According to NPR, the title of this article was a marketing slogan promoted by the advertising agency Young & Rubicam to fund college scholarships for low-income black students.
 I haven’t heard it recently, so maybe it has fallen out of favor.
 In any case, it was an iconic slogan that stayed with pop culture for decades because we all kind of agree–a mind is a terrible thing to waste.

 The mind is a beautiful thing, and that is why it is a terrible thing to waste.
 The mind is what we think with and reason with.
 The mind controls our body, including our ability to speak, move, and exercise.
 The mind generates emotions and stores our most harrowing and beautiful memories.